Alluxio/alluxio/docs/en/Contributing-to-Alluxio.md

 $ mvn test
 ```

-This will use the local filesystem as the under filesystem and
+This will use the local filesystem as the under filesystem.
-HDFS 2.2.0 as the under filesystem in the HDFS module.

 - Run a single unit test: